 - and many more

 They have all been filmed in Morocco because it is a politically safe country without conflict and offers some of the most stunning landscapes in all of Africa.
 Rugged, beautiful, with gorges and oasis thrown in along with the Sahara Desert and a delightful culture, one can see why it attracts so much attention from adventure riders and drivers from all over the world.
-From the North in the Riff Mountains, where the grass is as green as you will ever see, to the baron lands in the south that hug the perimeter of the Sahara Desert, every day the scenery appears different and more intriguing
+From the North in the Riff Mountains, where the grass is a lush emerald green, to the baron lands in the south that hug the perimeter of the Sahara Desert, every day the scenery differs and becomes even more intriguing

 Can I ride to Spain instead of taking the Ferry?

 Yes, of course.
 Some tours we have had half of the group ridden down (via the Euro tunnel or shorter ferry in Plymouth) due to some riders not travelling too well on ferries.
 In such cases, you will need to make your own way to northern Spain to meet the ferry.
 You should allow an extra day for this. (mileage is approx 650 miles to the ferry port in Spain from northern France and can be easily ridden in 2 to 3 days).
 Contact us for pricing options on this, we can help.

 Is Morocco safe?